NEW SITE

 About Dr. Janet Kierstead

 Welcome to my website!
 This page provides a brief overview of my background and professional experience.
-It also gives you a look at the natural, personalized approach to reading I’ve developed and some insight into the thinking behind it.
+It also provides a brief look at the natural, personalized approach to reading I’ve developed, with some insight into the thinking behind it.
 Finally, it explains my purpose in creating this website.

 Theoretical Base and Classroom Experience

-When my daughters were preschoolers, I read Montessori’s books and became so inspired by her work that I wanted my girls to experience her methods.
-So, not having the training myself, I hired a Dutch Montessori directress and established a Montessori preschool.
+When my daughters were preschoolers, I became so inspired by Maria Montessori’s books that I wanted them to experience her methods.
+Since I didn’t have the training myself, I hired a Dutch Montessori directress and established a Montessori preschool.
 (See newspaper clippings about our school.)

-The classroom management strategies I learned from that experience helped me later to create the active reading/writing work periods described on this website.
+The classroom management strategies I learned from that experience helped me later create the active reading and writing work periods described on this website.

-A few years after my Montessori experience, I discovered Sylvia Ashton-Warner’s concept of Key Vocabulary, which I now call Special Words.
-Those are the words a child uses to tell us about something of special interest to them.
-They’re a powerful tool for a beginning reader and are at the heart of this natural approach to reading you’ll find here.
+A few years after my Montessori experience, I discovered Sylvia Ashton-Warner’s concept of Key Vocabulary, which I now refer to as a child’s Special Words.
+Those are the words a child uses to talk about something of special interest to them.
+They’re a powerful tool for a beginning reader and are at the heart of the natural approach I’m describing on this website.

 Shortly after I began experimenting with Special Words, I interviewed for a position in a public, K-2, bilingual classroom in southern California.
 Many of the children there were not progressing well, so I was hired with the understanding that I could experiment with the Special Words strategy I was only beginning to develop.
 It was a one-school district where board members had children in the school and were willing to support me in any way I needed.

 Obviously, I needed a completely individualized reading program.
-So, I combined what I’d learned from Montessori and Ashton-Warner and developed this personalized approach.
+So, I combined what I’d learned from Montessori and Ashton-Warner and begin developing the personalized approach described on this website.
 Working that out during the first year or so was a somewhat hectic experience.
-But it was well worth the effort.
+But it turned out to be well worth the effort.

 Special Words and The Steps

 So, having captured their attention, the teacher, parent, aide, or volunteer carefully models what they’re doing as they write.
 They show the child how to listen for the sounds in their words and choose certain letters to spell them.
-Watching us, the child absorbs and learns to use phonemic awareness (listening for sounds), phonics, and letter formation.
+Interested in seeing their words translated into print, the child watches us carefully.
+From that daily experience, they absorb and learn to use phonemic awareness (listening for sounds), phonics, and letter formation.

 So, the child learns to read and write simultaneously.
 And they do it with the same pleasure and ease they learned to speak.

-This approach can be done in any language that uses the same alphabet as English.
-Non-English speakers can remain in the classroom, with a bilingual aide or volunteer taking their dictation.
+This approach can be done in any language that uses an alphabet similar to the English alphabet.
+So, taking this approach, non-English speakers can remain in the classroom, as long as there’s a bilingual aide or volunteer there, able to take their dictation.
 Then, when the child feels ready, they spontaneously switch to English.

 Keeping all children together in the same classroom avoids attaching any stigma to being a non-English speaker.
-It also avoids any delay in beginning to learn to read and working alongside English speakers in an active setting allows newcomers to pick up English naturally.
+It also avoids any delay in beginning to learn to read.
+Additionally, working alongside English-speaking children in an active classroom setting allows newcomers to naturally pick up English simply by being immersed in it.

 Leaving the Classroom

 This approach was highly successful.
 Children who had previously been struggling flourished.
-As word got out, visitors began coming to observe.
+As word spread, visitors began asking to visit and observe.
 With the interest those visits generated, I began showing other teachers how to organize and use Special Words and The Steps.

 Eventually, the county reading specialist brought in the nationally known reading expert, Dr. Jeannette Veatch.
 She urged me to enter the Ph.D. program at Claremont Graduate University, to allow me to teach aspiring teachers how to take this approach.